boblea-ao/AONewbie/README.md

 # AONewbie - Quick Start

-AONewbie is a transparent, always-on-top overlay that sits on top of Anarchy Online.
-It gives you a fast item search, a nano list browser, a character config, a guide browser, boss/event countdown timers, a real-time damage meter, live inventory/bank tracking, trade-list posting, scrolling combat text/icon ready cooldowns and many more - all without alt-tabbing out of the game.
+AONewbie is a transparent, always-on-top overlay for Anarchy Online.
+It gives you a fast item search, nano list browser, character config, guide browser, boss/event countdown timers, damage meter, inventory/bank tracking, trade-list posting, scrolling combat text/icon ready cooldowns and many more - all without alt-tabbing out of the game.

 ## The Launcher